merritts/EspnScraper/README.md

 EspnScraper
 ===========

 Python script to extract and transform scoring data from ESPN play by play pages.
+See the source code for example usage.